Eddie Sanchez: Bellator Fighting Championships

 Sanchez debuted for Bellator at Bellator 7, recording a ten-second knock out.

 His next Bellator bout was scheduled against Ralph Kelly at Bellator 20.
 Kelly pulled out of the bout and was replaced by Wayne Cole.
 Cole then pulled out of the fight and was replaced by Marcus Sursa.
 Sanchez won via TKO in the third round.
 With this win, Eddie will take a spot in the third season heavyweight tournament.

 Titan Fighting Championships

 Sanchez was scheduled to fight Bobby Lashley at Titan Fighting Championships 19.
-But on July 22, it was announced that Lashley withdrew from the fight due to personal reasons.
+But on July 22, it was announced that Lashley withdrew from the fight for personal reasons.

 Sanchez fought Strikeforce veteran Brett Rogers at Titan Fighting Championships 20.
 Sanchez won by split decision.

 Independent promotions

 Sanchez then faced Damian Grabowski at MMA Attack 2 on April 27, 2012.
 Sanchez was submitted via kimura at 2:02 in the second round.

 The following June, Sanchez faced future Bellator Heavyweight champion Vitaly Minakov at The Battle of Moscow 7.
 Sanchez was defeated in the first round via KO.

 After a long layoff, Sanchez eventually returned and faced Stjepan Bekavac at FFC11: Jurković vs. Kaluđerović on April 4, 2014.
 Sanchez was knocked out in the first round, marking his third loss in a row.